nogibjj/Final_Project_Stock_Analysis/README.md

   * `devcontainer.json` is a json file that specifies the environment variables including the installed extensions in the virtual environment

 ## 6. Data
-The CSV data file is stored here for quick access
+Contains CSV and Parquet files used for initial loads and fast acccess

 ## 7. resources
 contains additonal files which are used in the README

-## 9. Dockerfile:
+## 8. Dockerfile:
 This is the dockerfile which contains intructions for the Dockerimage construction, this is for the app and is different from the dockerfile present in the .devcontainer folder

-## 10. Templates
+## 9. Templates
 Contains the HTML files which will be used by Flask for the Landing and Result pages